 – USA Softball registers over 120,000 softball teams comprising over 2 million players and annually registers over 80,000 youth girls’ fast pitch softball teams comprising over 1.2 million girls.

 – USA Softball established the ACE (Achieve, Certify, Educate) Coaching Education Program to provide softball coaches of all levels an opportunity to become educated in the game of softball.

 – USA Softball runs and completes over 80,000 background checks a year and has adopted a SafeSport policy for coaches and volunteers who participate in our grassroots programs.
 Providing a safe environment for the athletes and their families is our number one priority.

 – USA Softball annually registers over 25,000 certified umpires and is the ONLY softball association to offer complete training and bi-annual Umpire-in- Chief (UIC) clinics to help umpires achieve their goals and promote a positive experience for athletes and coaches.

 – Each year, USA Softball’s Equipment Testing and Certification committee examines the current rules and specifications governing various items of equipment.

 – The USA Softball Hall of Fame Stadium in Oklahoma City has served as host of the NCAA Women’s College World Series more than any other site.

-– USA Softball has a national partnership with Special Olympics Softball that we assist and administer our sports National Games each and every year.
-Our umpires volunteer their time and efforts and USA Softball donates thousands of score books to teams across the nation to help their programs grow.
-Several of Special Olympic Associations have teamed up with our local USA Softball associations in providing venues and services to grow the Special Olympics softball efforts.
+– USA Softball has a national partnership with Special Olympics Softball and assists with the National Games each and every year.
+Our umpires volunteer their time and efforts and USA Softball donates thousands of scorebooks to teams across the nation to help their programs grow.
+Several of Special Olympic Associations have teamed up with our state/metro associations in providing venues and services to grow the Special Olympics softball efforts.